caizhitan/eNutri_Project/README.md

 ### Design Specifications

-The dispenser was designed using Sharp3D.
+The dispenser was designed using Sharp3D and Fusion 360.
 It features:
 - A rotating disk to switch between different medication pills.

 ![Screen Recording 2024-04-05 at 1 34 46 PM](https://github.com/caizhitan/eNutri_Dispenser/assets/150103035/2c995e35-6623-4069-8626-8220489e037a)